 **To facilitate wrapping, heat the banana leaves over a flame to soften without breaking.

 Rinse and drain the presoaked white mochi grains.
 Combine together with pre-cooked black rice, coconut milk, both sugars and salt in a large pot.
 Cook over medium-low heat until liquid is absorbed, stirring constantly to avoid scorching.
-This will take approximately 25 minutes and look like this.
+This will take approximately 25 minutes.
 Stir in the vanilla.
 Allow to cool a few minutes so that it will be easier to handle.

 Place about 1/4 cup of rice mixture lengthwise onto the center of the leaf.
 Grasping the longer edges, roll the mixture back and forth to form a neat cylinder, shaping to within the ends of the leaf.
 Overlap the long sides to enclose, tuck ends under and securely wrap in a piece of foil.
 Place in steamer basket over simmering water and steam, covered, for 45 minutes.
 Makes approximately 15 pieces.